mightyweasel/hello-wasm/README.md

 # WAT about WASM?

 I've got a real simple .wat to .wasm setup that converts the text based wat to the binary wasm files.
+This will compile all the wat files to wasm.

 ```bash
 node wat2wasm_compiler.js